enthought/distarray/quickstart/enpkg-readme.rst

 - A working Canopy or EPD installation, and

-- A working MPI distribution that provides the ``mpicc`` compiler wrapper, *OR* a working copy of HomeBrew or MacPorts to install MPI (MacPorts users will need 'sudo' privileges)
+- A working MPI distribution that provides the ``mpicc`` compiler wrapper
+- *OR* a working copy of HomeBrew or MacPorts to install MPI (MacPorts users will need 'sudo' privileges)

 Notes